FreddeITsupport98/DNF-Automatic/README.md

 This helper automates the slow part: it runs a background **DNF downloader** on a schedule so that, when you choose to upgrade, most or all packages are already in the cache.
 A "10‑minute" update becomes roughly "1 minute of authenticated install".

-By default it runs a full `dnf upgrade --downloadonly` in the background (configurable), but only after passing several safety checks.
+By default it runs a full `dnf update --downloadonly` in the background (configurable), but only after passing several safety checks.

 -----